 The CGA Best Practices, section 5.10, recommends that: “Prior to excavation, excavators verify that they are at the correct location, verify locate markings and, to the best of their ability, check for unmarked facilities.
 See more at: http://commongroundalliance.com/best-practices/best-practices-guide/510-locate-verification.

 For the avoidance, or post-locate approach, Radiodetection’s CAT and Genny tools (C.A.T4 and Genny4) provide easy-to-use but powerful tools to locate buried services.
 They are targeted at excavation teams for them to use as part of their excavation and post-locate process.

 No matter which approach is taken, it is vital that locators are used with matching signal transmitters e.g. Radiodetection’s Genny4 or TX-10 transmitters.
 The correct use of transmitters allows straightforward location of cables that are otherwise very difficult to find.

 Use the best technology you can to detect buried services.
 Choose products that have been designed with the user in mind and which have modern features to make locating easier.
 For example, high accuracy and sensitivity, protection against interference from strong nearby power sources, selectable or multi-frequency signals, and warnings to the user for common incorrect use patterns.

 Implement good working practices and training

 Effective training in safe working and in underground location is extremely important.
 Training can be vendor-delivered, in-house or externally-provided.
-Whichever route is chosen, they must be experts in both the tools you have chosen and the practicalities of underground cable and pipe location.
-Training can be supplemented by material on vendors’ website and by instructional videos.
+Whichever route is chosen, they must be experts in the tools you have chosen and the practicalities of underground cable and pipe location.
+Training can be supplemented by material on vendors’ websites and by instructional videos.

 Change on-site behaviors